Japan travel planning, expenses, when, where, books, essays, my payment policy

 Your Japan Private Tours' cancellation policy

-1. 21-11 days prior to the date of the agreed-upon Japan travel services: 30% of the total charges.
+- 21-11 days prior to a Japan tour or travel service: 30% of the total charges;

-2. 10-6 days prior to the date of the agreed-upon Japan travel services: 60% of the total charges.
+- 10-6 days prior to a Japan tour or travel service: 60% of the total charges;

-3. 5-0 days prior to the date of the agreed-upon Japan travel services: 100% of the total charges.
+- 5-0 days prior to a Japan tour or travel service: 100% of the total charges.

 - Japan travel expenses: hotels, food, transpo